You have no items in your cart. Want to get some nice things?Go shopping

 We shrugged away any scant concern.
 Why worry — dazed and numb as we were — when someone else could do a better job?
 Why bother when she could out-scream us all?

-Michelle Wilson graduated from Bennington College with a degree in literature and creative writing.
-Her words have appeared or are forthcoming in Potato Soup Journal, The Drabble, Entropy Squared, 50-Word Stories, 101 Words, Literally Stories, Flash Fiction Magazine, and Mr. Beller’s Neighborhood, among others.
+Michelle Wilson’s words have appeared or are forthcoming in Potato Soup Journal’s Best of 2021 Anthology, Rejection Letters, Maudlin House, Litro Magazine, The Drabble, 50-Word Stories, Literally Stories, Flash Fiction Magazine, and Mr. Beller’s Neighborhood, among others.
 She lives in Miami Beach, Florida.